NOXPOX/3rdWEBTECHMiniProjectSubmission/README.md

-7)Now Install Libraries in the backend folder run this command in the backend folder npm install express mongoose cors multer dotenv bcrypt jsonwebtoken body-parser nodemon 8)Now go to backend folder and run the command npm init
+7)Now Install Libraries in the backend folder run this command in the backend folder npm install express mongoose cors multer dotenv bcrypt jsonwebtoken body-parser nodemon Note use "npm install --save-dev nodemon" to download the library locally in your folder

+8)Now go to backend folder and run the command npm init
 9) this should give you either one or two .json files